Lewan24/DatabasesBackupServiceDotNet/README.md

 - 🔐 Encryption and compression of backup files
 - 📊 Backup history and statistics
 - 📧 Email notifications about backup status
-- 👥 **Groups and roles system** – the administrator can create groups with specific permissions, assign them to databases, and allow users to access (e.g., view the latest backup of a given database)
+- 👥 **Roles system and Server groups** – the administrator can assign users to servers, and allow users to access (e.g., view the latest backup of a given database, server configuration, tunnel settings etc.)
 - 🗄️ Configuration and management data are stored in **SQLite** (lightweight embedded database)

 ---